Notes on shared ground

 Foundations · Geometry · Speculation

 The framework was built to solve a specific problem.
-What it opened was not part of the plan.
+Some of what came with it was not part of the original question.